 The closing section of the learning review is the time when learnings get transferred to the workplace as questions or actions to be taken.
 The number of actions to be taken is not as relevant, the impact of those actions would be.
 An example of a logical set of sequential observations is –

-1 The behaviour observed in the game: You observed your ideas being ignored by others during the game.
+- Behaviour observed in game: You observed your ideas being ignored by others during the game.

-2 Related workplace behaviour: This seems to happen during your weekly review calls as well.
+- Related workplace behavior: This seems to happen during your weekly review calls as well.

 The participant immediately opens up to new learnings as he/she can see its immediate applicability at the workplace and the impact it can have and thus is in the right frame of mind to learn with an open mind – just the right place to have your participants as a facilitator and to launch into the rest of the session.